-(Restate finding from audit report.)
-(Clearly state the root cause(s) for the deficiency or non-conformance.)
-(Describe the evidence reviewed to determine the impact of the deficiency or non-conformance on the program or data.
+Finding Number: Finding: (Restate finding from audit report.)
+Root Cause(s): (Clearly state the root cause(s) for the deficiency or nonconformance.)
+Programmatic and Data Impact: (Describe the evidence reviewed to determine the impact of the deficiency or nonconformance on the program or data.
 What timeframe was reviewed?
 Was data reviewed for anomalies or step changes?
-Did the deficiency or non-conformance result in the program not meeting customer requirements?
+Did the deficiency or nonconformance result in the program not meeting customer requirements?
 Note: A statement of "no impact" to reported data must be supported with a statement that describes exactly what was reviewed and how it was reviewed.)
-(What will be done to correct the deficiency or non-conformance?
+Corrective Action(s) (CA) to Address the (What will be done to correct the deficiency or nonconformance?
 Were all parts of the finding addressed?
 Who is responsible for implementation?
-Will procedures or forms be created or revised?
+Finding: Will procedures or forms be created or revised?
 Will training be given?
 (Training is required if procedures and forms are created or revised.))
-(When will the CA be completed?
+Timetable(s) for Implementation of (When will the CA be completed?
 If multiple CAs are proposed, a timeframe (month and year) must be included for each action.
-Is the timeframe reasonable?
+CA: Is the timeframe reasonable?
 (In general, 30-90 days is reasonable.
 An explanation must be given when more than 90 days are needed.))
-(How will the CA be documented?
+Means to Document CA: (How will the CA be documented?
 If multiple CAs are proposed, the means to document each action must be included.)
 (This corrective action plan is not documentation of the CA(s).
 This section must identify the specific document(s) used to document the action, e.g., revised SOP, forms, calendar, training records, etc.))

-Action(s) to Prevent Recurrence (APR) of the Finding: (What will be done to prevent the deficiency or non-conformance from occurring again?
-Does the APR address the deficiency or non-conformance globally? (e.g., across all similar activity areas, SOPs, equipment, forms, procedures, etc.) Is the APR distinctly different than the corrective action to address the finding?
+Action(s) to Prevent Recurrence (APR) of (What will be done to prevent the deficiency or nonconformance from occurring again? the Finding: Does the APR address the deficiency or nonconformance globally? (e.g., across all similar activity areas, SOPs, equipment, forms, procedures, etc.) Is the APR distinctly different than the corrective action to address the finding?
 Who is responsible for implementation?
 Will procedures or forms be created or revised?
 Will training be given?
 (Training is required if procedures and forms are created or revised.))
-Timetable(s) for Implementation of APR: (When will the APR be completed?
-If multiple APRs are proposed, a timeframe must be included for each action.)
+Timetable(s) for (When will the APR be completed?
+Implementation of APR: If multiple APRs are proposed, a timeframe must be included for each action.)
 Means to Document APR: (How will the APR be documented?
 If multiple APRs are proposed, the means to document each action must be included.)
 Verification of Effectiveness: (How will the CA and APR be verified for effectiveness?
 Who will verify that the CA and APR are completed?
 Effective?
 When will verification be completed?
-How will verification be documented?) ·
+How will verification be documented?)
+1